-Seeking Legal Advice on a Family Law Matter in Waterbury
+Seeking Legal Advice on a Family Law Matter

 Despite the immediacy and intensity of many family law issues, the decisions that you make in the short term will have consequences that must still make emotional and financial sense in the long term.
 Emotions will cool, and the practical realities of life will confront you in the years ahead.
 Waterbury attorney Walter A. Shalvoy, Jr. bases his family law practice on making sure that he has a thorough understanding of the unique challenges that each of his clients face.
 He knows that they must rely upon him to provide helpful and timely legal advice so that they can make the right decisions for themselves and their families as they move forward.